 For investors looking for attractive and stable returns while making a social impact investment by helping aspiring students achieve their goals, peer-to-peer student lending can be an interesting alternative to stocks, bonds, real estate, and other traditional assets.

 To be able to invest in student loans, investors need a P2P platform to facilitate the process.
-An example of a platform specialized in P2P student lending is the British platform Lendwise, which we will use to illustrate how the process of providing finance for student loans works for investors.
+An example of a platform specialised in P2P student lending is the British platform Lendwise, which we will use to illustrate how the process of providing finance for student loans works for investors.
 However, it is also possible to invest in P2P student loans on platforms covering a wider range of P2P lending types, such as Bondora, Splendit and Prosper.

 The lending process at Lendwise consists of seven steps that are applicable for most peer-to-peer student lending platforms: